 The Small Business and Work Opportunity Tax Act of 2007 amended section 6694 to extend the application of income tax return preparer penalties to all tax return preparers, including gift tax return preparers.
-Under the amended provision and transitional relief provided by Notice 2008-13, 2008-3 I.R.B.
-282, gift tax return preparers who prepare any return or claim for refund which reflects an understatement of tax liability due to willful or reckless conduct are subject to a penalty of \$5,000 or 50% of the income derived (or income to be derived), whichever is greater, for the preparation of each such return.
-See section 6694 and Notice 2008-13 for more details.
+Under the amended provision, gift tax return preparers who prepare any return or claim for refund that reflects an understatement of tax liability due to willful or reckless conduct are subject to a penalty of \$5,000 or 50% of the income derived (or income to be derived), whichever is greater, for the preparation of each such return.
+See section 6694, the regulations thereunder, and Ann.
+2009-15, 2009-11 I.R.B.
+687 for more information.